wojackbro/Railyway_Trains_website/readme.md

-The repository Railyway_Trains_website is a college project built using Java Spring Boot.
+The repository Railyway_Trains_website is a project built using Java Spring Boot.
 It includes frontend components in HTML/CSS and backend logic in Java.
 The project structure suggests it's a basic railway reservation or train tracking web application.
 There’s a Dummy-Database.md that may contain example data, and a pom.xml for Maven dependency management.

 Repository Structure
 Directories: